galihcitta/galihcitta/README.md

 ### Hi there.
 Im Galih 👨‍💻 👋

 I'm software engineer who love to tinkering Web Platform.
-I like to build stuff using React, NodeJs, NextJs, React Native.
+I like to build stuff using React, NodeJs, Express, NextJs, TypeScript.
 Nice to e-meet you